 To use this page, you need a JavaScript-enabled browser.
 If your browser doesn't support JavaScript, navigate by clicking the "SITE MAP" link.

-Mechanical Television & Illusion Generators by James T. Hawes, AA9DT
+Mechanical TV & Illusion Generators by James T. Hawes, AA9DT

 Mechanical TV & Illusion Generators

-Nipkow scanning disc Main scanning motor Synchronizer Moore neon glow lamp Picture magnifier Drawing of Nipkow disc-based, mechanical television
+Nipkow scanning disc Main scanning motor Synchronizer Moore neon glow lamp Picture magnifier Motor stand Drawing of Nipkow disc-based, mechanical television

 TYPICAL DISCS were aluminum or cardboard, and from one to three feet across.
 Later, engineers succeeded in using disc real estate more efficiently.
 Next generation mechanical sets incorporated smaller discs with lenses.
 Some sets required the viewer to manually synchronize pictures.
 This task actually wasn’t hard.
 As with channel surfing today, viewers accepted synchronization as part of the entertainment.
 Later sets responded to sync signals, or incorporated line-synchronous disc motors.